sonnym/sonnym.github.io-src/_posts/2014-02-05-hooks-in-angularjs-controllers.markdown

 to simplify checking if all conditions are met.

-Here, the `FormCheckboxCtrl` has no validation, but does coerce its results to be human readible, while `FormTextInputCtrl` returns the text input and is invalid if none is provided.
+Here, the `FormCheckboxCtrl` has no validation, but does coerce its results to be human readable, while `FormTextInputCtrl` returns the text input and is invalid if none is provided.

 What remains is, simply, to make it work.